Kong/kong/CONTRIBUTING.md

 You are now an official contributor to Kong.
 Get in touch with us to receive your very own [Contributor T-shirt](#contributor-t-shirt)!

-Your change will be included in the subsequent release Changelog, and we will not forget to include your name if you are an external contributor. :wink:
+Your change will be included in the subsequent release of Changelog, and we will not forget to include your name if you are an external contributor. :wink:

 [Back to TOC](#table-of-contents)